IDEA-Research/OSX/README.md

 - **2023.04.15 :** We merge OSX into [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything)  and support promptable 3D whole-body mesh recovery. 🔥
 - **2023.04.17 :** We fix bug of rendering in A100/V100  and support yolov5 as a person detector in demo.py. :rocket:
+- **2023.05.03 :** UBody-V1 is released.
+We'll release UBody-V2 later, which have manually annotated bboxes. :man_dancing:

 <p align="middle">
 <img src="assets/grouned_sam_osx_demo.gif" width="1000">